 As an aside, this game is definitely one that would look incredible in 4K!
 While you would need a high-end PC for 4K capabilities, the graphical experience would be worth the price.

-Since the game lacks any kind of microtransactions and online play, you don’t need to worry about boosting your performance too high to handle that burden.
+Since the game lacks any sort of microtransactions and online play, you don’t need to worry about boosting your performance too high to handle that burden.